 Introduction

-1. Mindful Morning Skincare Ritual — Ground Your Day
+1. Mindful Morning Skincare Ritual — Ground your day

 How to implement

-• Step 1: Cleanse with slow, circular motions.
+- Cleanse using slow, circular motions.

 Short daily meditation trains attention and reduces reactivity.
 Even five minutes of focused breathwork can shift stress responses and improve emotional regulation1.